VincentWei/minigui-docs/supplementary-docs/Using-Images-and-Fonts-on-System-without-File-System.md

 ## Tools for Generating Incore Data

-We provide some tools in [mg-tools](https://github.com/VincentWei/mg-tools) to generate the source file for your incore data:
+We provide tools in [mg-tools](https://github.com/VincentWei/mg-tools) to generate source files for your incore data:

-- `bin2c`: this is a general tool for generating any binary file to a C source file.
+- `bin2c`: a general tool for converting a binary file to a C source file.
 This tool generates a `unsigned char` array for your program.
 - `vbf2c`: this tool generates a `VBFINFO` struct from a MiniGUI VBF font